17 queer-owned restaurants in Toronto

 @weareyohomo

-Toronto is home to many a queer-owned and operated restaurants, so we rounded them up in one spot for all your ordering and appetite needs.
+Toronto is home to many a queer-owned and operated restaurants, so we rounded up the creme (fraiche) of the crop for you to support and chow down

 Let us know if we’ve missed any, bon apétit!